miramar-labs/terraform-k8s/README.md

 		[dns]
 		ns1.lan.aaroncody.com ansible_host=192.168.0.254

-- __Assumption__: you have an NFS server available for storage (K8s installs the NFS storage provider for NFS PV support) - check the [ansible hosts](cluster/local.esxi/hosts) file for the configuration details:
+- __Assumption__: you have an NFS server available for storage (I install the NFS storage provider for NFS PV support .. because I have a 12TB NAS server here that does NFS, so I use that) - check the [ansible hosts](cluster/local.esxi/hosts) file for the configuration details: